 Spaces Count

-The number of spaces that the user has sent a message, made a call, or shared a file in.
+The number of spaces that the user has sent a message, called, or shared a file in.

 New Spaces Created